Reading time: 5 minutes

 Get a guarantor

-If you have a very low credit score, you could consider asking a family member or friend with a good credit score to help you out.
+However, the Renters' Rights Act 2026 capped advance rent at a maximum of 1 month and deposits at 5 weeks' rent.
+Because landlords can no longer legally accept massive upfront payments, you could ask a family member or friend with a good credit score to help you out.
 This will involve them taking on legal responsibility to ensure the rent is paid.

 A guarantor is usually a friend or relative who agrees to pay your rent in the event you can’t.
 They can help you secure a rental home by taking on legal responsibility to ensure the rent is paid.